abbliseng/INDA-Projekt/README.md

 * [Fix #[number]]: A fix associated with a github issue.
 ## Project Description
-(Include short part about how feasible your project is and how it can be divided into weeks)
+(Include short part about how feasible your project is and how it can be divided into weeks) This project aims to create a [new website](dkm.io) for the student club [DKM](https://www.datasektionen.se/en/clubs/dkm).
+The project should include a new landing page, event page and about page.
+We also want to set up a reliable back-end for the webpage to handle storing and fetching events.
+Hopefully we also have time to reach some of our streatch goals like including the drinks menu.
 ### MVP Requirements
 See Canva project above.
 The parts of the map colored cerise is the MVP of this project.